leslieDLcy/PyUncertainNumber/docs/source/index.md

 - **Requirement:** Python >=3.11
 ```

 `PyUncertainNumber` can be installed from [PyPI](https://pypi.org/project/pyuncertainnumber/).
 Upon activation of your virtual environment, use your terminal.
+While we'd like to refer to the library as `PyUncertainNumber`in PascalCase, we use all lowercase (i.e. pyuncertainnumber) when installing from [PyPI](https://pypi.org/project/pyuncertainnumber/) following [PEP 8](https://peps.python.org/pep-0008/) convention.
 For additional details, refer to [installation guide](https://pyuncertainnumber.readthedocs.io/en/latest/guides/installation.html).

 ```shell
 pip install pyuncertainnumber